-- (1) Mediation communications are privileged as described in Ohio Revised Code Chapter 2710.03 2710.05. - (2) If the parties believe that confidentiality beyond the scope of the statutory privilege referenced in (E)(1) is necessary, then Tthe parties and participants shall effect sign a written confidentiality agreement prior to mediation. - (3) The mediator shall not disclose to the Court or to any judge of the Court the contents of mediation discussions unless agreed to by all parties in writing. - (4) No party to mediation shall call the mediator as a witness for any purpose.
+- (1) Mediation communications are privileged as described in Ohio Revised Code Chapter 2710 - (2) The parties and participants shall sign a written confidentiality agreement prior to mediation. - (3) The mediator shall not disclose to the Court or to any judge of the Court the contents of mediation discussions unless agreed to by all parties in writing.

+(4) No party to mediation shall call the mediator as a witness for any purpose.